 Tenure may be awarded only to those assistant professors or higher ranked faculty members who have fulfilled the following conditions:

-- 1. completed seven full contract years of uninterrupted service as ranked faculty at Xavier.
-Years of service accumulated prior to official leaves of absence granted by the University, for education or health purposes only, will count toward tenure; - 2. held full-time faculty contracts and taught at least half-time, on average, throughout the tenure qualification period (as defined above);
+1. completed seven full contract years of uninterrupted service as ranked faculty at Xavier.
+Years of service accumulated prior to official leaves of absence granted by the University, for education or health purposes only, will count toward tenure;